 Also, it might not be possible for managers to respond to emails or queries immediately.
 Therefore, employees will experience hurdles, leading to a further delay in delivering a project.

 To avoid or minimize this, employees can submit any queries, updates, or challenges related to the project a day earlier or as the day starts.
 This saves time and increases the speed with which a project is undertaken.

 As you spend more time on the actual work, you will be more efficient.
 This means there will be an increase in billable time and a reduction in non-billable ones.

-Are you wondering why your billable time is lower while your non-billable time is higher?
+Are you wondering why your track billable hours app shows a lower number while your non-billable time is higher?

 You might want to look at how long you take to do low-value tasks or the time spent procrastinating on tasks.
 There are other distractions like social media or calls that need looking into.
 Also, consider the same issues with your employees.

 It’s known that procrastination is prevalent among individuals, with some even taking up to 2 hours procrastinating on a task.